 There are several ways of de-chlorinating water to free it from the unpleasant smell and an awful taste.?
 In most cases, chlorine is essential for the eradication of disease-causing microorganisms and the prevention of diseases like cholera.

-Some industrial uses do not go well with chlorinated water, and definitely aquatic animals do not survive in chlorine-treated water.
-It has a very high acidic level that makes it unsuitable for the habitats on fish and scientific processes.
+Some industrial uses do not go well with chlorinated water, and definitely, aquatic animals do not survive in chlorine-treated water.
+It has a very high acidic level that makes it unsuitable for the habitats of fish and scientific processes.
 In this article, we will look at various methods on how to remove chlorine from water.
-Let?s see.
+Let’s see.